Washington Department of Fish and Wildlife - ALEA*

 - Artificial Production projects rear and release fish or wildlife for public recreation or to restore populations.
 All artificial production projects must be pre-approved by WDFW to be eligible to apply for an ALEA grant.

 To receive an application, interested parties will first need to complete and submit the eligibility questionnaire (available to download at right of screen on application website).
 After review and, if eligible, interested parties will be sent the grant application.
-Grant applications for the 2019-2021 biennium will be accepted from December 1, 2018 to February 28, 2019.

 Go directly to guidelines and application